michael545/euphemia/power_derivatives/README.md

-## Power Derivatives & Open Questions (Financial Instruments)
+## Power Derivatives & Open Questions

-This section is about understanding the broader derivatives market for electricity:
+This is about understanding the broader derivatives market for electricity:
 - **Hedging Volume??:** How much vol. is really meant for hedging risk purposes vs. speculative or counter-trading (Citadel/2sigma) ?
 - **Swaps & Options:**
     - Are energy markets more efficient than traditional equities?